 News & Important Dates

-Sediment & Erosion Control Plan Grower Self-Certification Training - For KBWQA members required to complete a Sediment & Erosion Control Plan (SECP), a self-certification training course has been scheduled for January 26, 2017.
+Sediment & Erosion Control Plan Grower Self-Certification Training - For KBWQA members who were unable to attend the January 26 training, and are required to complete a Sediment & Erosion Control Plan (SECP), a second self-certification training course has been scheduled for Wednesday, March 22, 2017.
 If some of your farm parcels are required to have a certified SECP, you were previously notified.
 SECPs are required to be certified, either by hiring a professional or via self-certification (obtained by completing this approved SECP Self-Certification training course and passing the written test).
-If you wish to self-certify your SECP, advanced registration is required before 5 p.m., January 24, 2017: SECP Registration.
+If you wish to self-certify your SECP, advanced registration is required before 5 p.m., March 20, 2017: SECP Registration.

 The KBWQA Annual Membership Meeting was held Thursday, October 6, 2016 at 4 p.m. at the Visalia Convention Center.
 Agenda items included membership updates, board of directors update, financial update, best management practices for surface water, Farm Evaluations, Nitrogen Management Plans, Sediment & Erosion Control Plans, and other pertinent information regarding the Irrigated Lands Regulatory Program.